-Last week my student teacher showed me an art project she worked on at school: tin foil sculptures.
-We wanted to combine the elements of both Dance and Art so we decided that the tin foil person had to be in a dance shape.
+Here is a great tinfoil sculpture art lesson which can be adapted to any grade level.
+It can sometimes be a challenge to find affordable art lessons that are both creative and meaningful for middle school students.
+Last week my student teacher showed me an art project she worked on at school – tinfoil sculptures.
+We wanted to combine the elements of both dance and art, so we decided that the tinfoil sculpture should be a person in a dance shape.

 - Tinfoil – one roll per 25 students

-- Newspaper (could also use plaster strips if allowed) for paper mache and to cover desks for easy clean up
+- Newspaper (could also use plaster strips, if allowed) for paper mache and to cover desks for easy cleanup

 - Paper mache paste or wallpaper paste

-- Acrylic or Tempra Paint
+- Acrylic or Tempra paint

 - Paint brushes, water containers, paint trays

-- Review ‘form’ as an Element of Art
+- Review ‘form’ as an element of art

 - Give each student 1 – 1.5 feet of tinfoil

 - Make two cuts 5 inches deep in the top of the tinfoil

-- Make one cut at the bottom of the tinfoil 5 inches deep
+- Make one cut at the bottom of the tinfoil, 5 inches deep

-- Rip newspaper up into long thin strips (could also use plaster strips)
+- Rip newspaper up into long, thin strips (could also use plaster strips)

 This art lesson could be differentiated for various grade levels by making the shape and colour selection easier or more difficult.